Salmon Fly Control

 How To Make Your Salmon Fly Dance

-Once you reverse the sleeping pattern of your mind to 'switch on' to the fly swing and 'switch off' to the repetitive casting side of things then here's a few tips to make you the 'King' of the salmon pool and give you the power to force a salmon to take!
+Once you reverse the sleeping pattern of your mind to 'switch on' to the fly swim and 'switch off' to the repetitive casting and movement side of things then here's a few tips to make you the 'King' of the salmon pool and give you the power to force a salmon to take!
 Make the tip section of your fly rod into an orchestra conductor's baton and use it the same way!
-A salmon will respond far better to something that's completely unpredictable especially if it has magnificent movement when it sags and darts on it's swim path back to your side of the river creating a true life like 'nuisance' that needs investigated or assassinated!
+A salmon will respond far better to something that's completely unpredictable especially if it has magnificent in stream movement when it sags and darts on its swim path back to your side of the river creating a true life like 'nuisance' that needs investigated or assassinated!

 Sub Surface Salmon Fly Movements

 Get right into the habit of not leaving your fly alone for anymore than 5 seconds throughout the swing and keep varying the lengths of flicks, draws, shudders and nudges you're giving it.
 Don't allow those resident salmon to take their eyes off your fly for one minute and keep going at your preselected depth and riverbank movement spacings all the way to the tail of the pool.
 If you're in any doubt as to how much movement you're applying to the fly then ask a fishing pal to apply these variable movements to your fly rod from an upstream position while watching from a vantage point so you can get an exact visual on what's going on below the water line.

 Prioritising Salmon Fishing Components